microsoft/MixedReality-UXTools-Unreal/Docs/WidgetComponent.md

 ## Behavior Details

-The UXT widget component only supports far grab and near poke, and not near grab.
+The UXT widget component only supports far interaction and near poke, and not near grab.
 For this reason, some UI elements may not behave like their UXT counterparts.
 For example, the slider widget follows the poking finger, whereas the UXT pinch slider requires a grab for near interaction.